synamaxmusic/sinistar/README.md

 Like Joust, Sinistar was written on VAX/VMS workstations.
 I'm not sure what assembler was used for Joust, but both codebases appear to use the same syntax and we know that Sinistar was written for a cross-assembler by the now-defunct Boston System Office (BSO).
 It had support for several macro instructions that only a few 6809 assemblers still use today, such as ```IRP```, ```IRPC``` and ```REPT```.
 This particular assembler is currently lost (which is one of the main reasons why this project was started in the first place).

 The BSO assembler also had a very limited symbol table size which made Sinistar's development extra difficult and as a result, additional precautions had to be made in order for the code to build properly.
-For example, each of the four main software engineers (Sam Dicker, Richard Witt, Noah Falstein and R.J.
-Mical) had to generate their own files that listed every single ```EQU```, ```SET```, and symbol they used in their section of the game.
+For example, each of the four main software engineers had to generate their own files that listed every single ```EQU```, ```SET```, and symbol they used in their section of the game.
 Extra care was taken to make sure all the symbols matched up with everyone else's library.
 At the end of the toolchain, a batch script file written in VAX DCL language collected all of the source files and fed them into the assembler in a specific order.
 It was a lot of work to make sure everything matched up but in the end, I'm really glad they were kinda forced to generate all these symbol definitions because it has made a lot of this reverse engineering work much, much easier.

 ### Choosing a new assembler

-Even just taking a quick glance over the code, it quickly becomes apparent that we need an newer assembler that supports several different kinds of macros or otherwise this project wouldn't be possible.
+Even just taking a quick glance over the code, it quickly becomes apparent that we need an modern and easily-obtainable assembler that supports several different kinds of macros or otherwise this project wouldn't be possible.
 I decided to target the source code rewrite to work with [Macro Assembler {AS}](http://john.ccac.rwth-aachen.de:8000/as/index.html) because it supports a lot of those specific macro instructions previously mentioned and the syntax is very similar to what is in the original code so any rewrites are kept to a minimum.

 [Alan R. Baldwin's ASxxxx cross-assembler](https://shop-pdp.net/ashtml/asxxxx.php) was also considered as it also supports the ```IRP```, ```IRPC``` and ```REPT``` macro instructions, but the amount of syntax changes needed in order for the code to build would be unfeasible.

 Admittedly, working with Macro Assembler {AS} has been a bit of a challenge as it does some things differently from other assemblers that I've come across and the documentation is rather daunting.
-Unlike ASxxxx's manual, there's not many examples or concise instructions on how the assembler works, so this was where a lot of guesswork was needed.
+Unlike ASxxxx's manual, there's not many examples or concise instructions on how the assembler works.
 In fact, I feel I learned more from looking at Sonic 1 and 2 disassemblies targeting {AS} than the manual itself.
 Once I got the hang of the new syntax changes though, I started getting into the flow of things and was able to rewrite all of Sam Dicker's code in a week.
 It was a rough start but I did get used to how {AS} operates and I'm happy with the results so far.

 ## Changing the source code

 I soon realized that because of the new syntax, I would have to rewrite more code than I initially intended.
 I tried my best to show all the changes to the code that I did with comments but I may have missed some minor edits here or there.
 My intention has always been to leave as much original code in as possible and change only what is necessary.
 Any major drastic changes will be pointed out in the comments.
-Sometimes I'll use double semi-colons (```;;```) to denote my comments from the original ones.
+Any new comments by me will use two semi-colons (```;;```), while original comments will only use one (```;```).

-Because we're not using VMS to build this, I made a new file called ```MAKE.ASM```, based off the original MAKE.COM batch file.
+Because we're not using VMS to build this, I made a new file called ```MAKE.ASM```, based off the original ```MAKE.COM``` batch file.
 This file loads in all the required source files for {AS} to process and also has defines for enabling debug features.

 ### PUSHORG and PULLORG